SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction: Related Work

 \subsection{Frequency-Enhanced LO/LIO}

 To overcome the inherent limitation of low acquisition frequency in 3D LiDAR systems, several innovative approaches have been proposed.
-LLOL \cite{qu2022llol} pioneers a streaming sensor paradigm, processing LiDAR data packets incrementally upon arrival.
+LLOL [\cite{qu2022llol}] pioneers a streaming sensor paradigm, processing LiDAR data packets incrementally upon arrival.
 This distributed processing approach significantly enhances system throughput while reducing latency, resulting in a highly efficient and lightweight architecture.
-Building upon this concept, Point-LIO \cite{he2023point} introduces a point-by-point processing framework that enables state updates at the frequency of individual LiDAR point measurements, achieving unprecedented output frequencies.
+Building upon this concept, Point-LIO [\cite{he2023point}] introduces a point-by-point processing framework that enables state updates at the frequency of individual LiDAR point measurements, achieving unprecedented output frequencies.
 However, these methods fundamentally alter the spatial distribution characteristics of the point cloud, compromising the inherent 360-degree uniformity of LiDAR sweeps and consequently reducing system accuracy and robustness.
 Alternative approaches have focused on maintaining data integrity while increasing processing frequency.
-SDV-LOAM \cite{yuan2023sdv} introduces a novel sweep reconstruction method that combines current segments with historical data to generate complete 360-degree sweeps, effectively increasing point cloud frequency while preserving spatial integrity.
-Despite its innovative approach, SDV-LOAM's computational complexity prevents real-time operation.
-SR-LIO \cite{yuan2022sr} addresses this limitation by implementing sweep reconstruction within a streamlined ESIKF framework, achieving a 2X frequency enhancement on advanced CPU.
-Subsequent developments, including AS-LIO \cite{zhang2024lio} and LA-LIO \cite{huang2024lio}, have further demonstrated the effectiveness of sweep reconstruction in mitigating point cloud distortion under aggressive motion conditions.
+SDV-LOAM [\cite{yuan2023sdv}] introduces a novel sweep reconstruction method that combines current segments with historical data to generate complete 360-degree sweeps, effectively increasing point cloud frequency while preserving spatial integrity.
+Despite its innovative approach, SDV-LOAM's complex framework based on DSO [\cite{engel2017direct}] prevents real-time operation.
+Our previous work SR-LIO [\cite{yuan2022sr}] addresses this limitation by implementing sweep reconstruction within a streamlined ESIKF framework, achieving a 2X frequency enhancement on advanced CPU.
+Subsequent developments, including \cite{zhang2024lio} and \cite{huang2024lio}, have further demonstrated the effectiveness of sweep reconstruction in mitigating point cloud distortion under aggressive motion conditions.
 While these advancements have proven effective on personal computing platforms, their deployment on mobile robotic systems presents significant challenges.
-Mobile platforms typically employ less powerful CPUs compared to desktop systems, with many automated guided vehicles (AGVs) utilizing ARM-based microcomputer architectures.
+Mobile platforms typically employ less powerful CPUs compared to desktop systems, with many 3D laser scanners and robot vacuums utilizing ARM-based microcomputer architectures.
 These inherent computational limitations create substantial barriers to implementing sweep reconstruction methods in mobile applications.